-Our Pharmacy and Therapeutics Committee makes the decisions about the drug list.
+Our Pharmacy and Therapeutics Committee makes the decisions about the formulary drug list.
 This committee includes doctors and pharmacists from the community.
 The committee reviews medical studies, scientific articles and papers and other information on drugs and their uses to choose safe and effective drugs for the formulary drug list.

-This plan does cover non-preferred brand name drugs, but at a higher cost to you.
 However, this plan doesn't cover certain categories of drugs.
 These are listed under Exclusions earlier in this benefit.